baterja/RapidSettings/README.md

 class SomeSettings
 {
     public const string FromEnvironmentProviderName = "env";
-    public const string FromAppSettingsProviderName = "config";

-    // this setting will be retrieved by key Host (default) with provider named "config"
+    // this setting will be retrieved by key Host (default) with default provider
-    // and if its retrieval or conversion will be impossible, exception will be thrown [ToFill(rawSettingsProviderName: FromAppSettingsProviderName)]
+    // and if its retrieval or conversion will be impossible, exception will be thrown [ToFill]
     public Uri Host { get; private set; }

-    // this setting will be retrieved by key Port (default) with provider named "config"
+    // this setting will be retrieved by key Port (default) with default provider
     // but if its retrieval or conversion will be impossible, in Port.Value will be just a default int value (0)
-    // and in Port.Metadata there will be few informations about it [ToFill(isRequired: false, rawSettingsProviderName: FromAppSettingsProviderName)]
+    // and in Port.Metadata there will be few informations about it [ToFill(isRequired: false)]
     public Setting<int> Port { get; private set; }

     // this setting will be retrieved by key TMP with provider named "env"